chrxh/alien/README.md

 cmake --build . --config Release -j8
 ```
 If everything goes well, the ALIEN executable can be found under the build directory in `./alien` or `.\Release\alien.exe` depending on the used toolchain and platform.
+It is important to start ALIEN directly from the build folder, otherwise it will not find the resource folder.

 # ⌨️ Command-line interface